Graham feels the heat at South Carolina town hall as crowd jeers

-Despite remaining one of President Donald Trump's fiercest intra-party critics, Graham faced 1,000 primarily anti-Trump attendees at a town hall on the campus of Clemson University, soaking in cackling jeers as he defended his vote to confirm Education Secretary Betsy DeVos, his potential support for the repeal and replacement of the Affordable Care Act and his resistance to the issuance of a subpoena for Trump's tax returns.
+Despite remaining one of President Donald Trump's fiercest intra-party critics, Graham was bombarded by 1,000 mostly anti-Trump attendees at a town hall on the campus of Clemson University.
+He soaked in cackling jeers as he defended his vote to confirm Education Secretary Betsy DeVos, potential support for the repeal and replacement of the Affordable Care Act and resistance to the issuance of a subpoena for Trump's tax returns.

 "I didn't know there were this many liberals in South Carolina," Graham quipped.